-What Is Leathered Quartzite?
+What Is A Leathered Finish Quartzite?

 Leathering may play up the divots and fissures inherent in quartzite, while polished finishes often highlight colors and striations in natural stone surfaces to the most significant advantage.